- 24 Handy Ways to a Better Memory

 If you replay the trip to the mall in your head, you’re likely to hit upon some key information that triggers a memory of where you left your wheels.
 For example, visualize what you saw when you left the driveway, headed west on Elm, and pulled into the South View Plaza, and you’re likely to recall seeing the Good Friend Pharmacy right in front of you.
 Great.
 Now look for your car around the drugstore.

 Backtracking also helps when you walk into a room–your bedroom, for example–and can’t remember why, says Dr. Colsky.
 Ask yourself, “Where was I before I walked in here, and what was I doing?”

 Avoid distractions.
 “Make a mental note of what you’re going to do before you do it,” says Dr. Colsky.
 “It will minimize distraction, which makes you forget why, for example, you walked into the living room.
 You head for a room to find something in particular, but as you enter, something else gets your attention.”

 So tell yourself, “I’m going into the living room to get the photo album,” for example, and you will be less likely to get distracted by the magazines and papers on the coffee table.

 Make meaningful connections.
 To remember things like street addresses or a shopping list, says Lapp, make up a story or a sentence that links that information in a meaningful way.
 To remember someone’s address, for example–say, 65 South Street–tell yourself, “Sixty-five is retirement age, and many people move South after they retire.”

 Increase your intake of the “memory minerals.”
-Studies suggest that deficiencies of iron, zinc and boron can interfere with concentration and recall.
-To assure adequate intake, say researchers, you need to eat at least three servings of red meat (a good source of both iron and zinc) each week and at least five servings per day of fruits and vegetables (for sufficient boron).
+Studies suggest that iron, zinc, and boron deficiencies can interfere with concentration and recall.
+To assure adequate intake, say, researchers, you need to eat at least three servings of red meat (a good source of both iron and zinc) each week and at least five servings per day of fruits and vegetables (for sufficient boron).